Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: LLM-based EPG for Function and Weight Generating

 \subsection{Knowledge Base Construction}

 In this paper, the knowledge system of the pre-constructed knowledge base is extended by integrating an external knowledge base, such as academic papers related to UAV resource optimization from IEEE Xplore.
 The final knowledge base consists of the pre-constructed knowledge base and external academic papers.
 To achieve efficient semantic retrieval, these knowledge bases in raw text format must be converted into machine-understandable vector representations.
-Therefore, a framework for a multi-source knowledge base collaborative RAG-assisted LLM for constructing optimization problems is proposed, as shown in Fig. \ref{fig:rag_framework}.

 The construction of a knowledge base requires transforming inputs into semantic information to facilitate subsequent retrieval and generation processes.
 Specifically, for pre-constructed knowledge base documents or academic texts denoted as $\mathrm{U}$ from various sources, an equidistant segmentation method is employed to partition the text into a set of knowledge blocks $\mathrm{U}=\{u_1, \dots, u_o, \dots, u_O\}$.
 Consequently, the vector representation of a knowledge block $u_o \in \mathrm{U}$ is given by:

-Here, $\mathcal{E}(\cdot)$ denotes the process of representing a knowledge block as a vector utilizing the text embedding model $\text{Embed}(\cdot)$.
+where $\mathcal{E}(\cdot)$ denotes the process of representing a knowledge block as a vector utilizing the text embedding model $\text{Embed}(\cdot)$.
 Possessing robust representation capabilities, the text embedding model can encode natural language into vector formats processable by neural networks, thereby playing a pivotal role in realizing human-machine interaction.
 In this paper, the text-embedding-ada-002 model is utilized as the text embedding model \cite{openai2022embedding}.
 Subsequently, the vector representation $\mathcal{E}(u_o)$ of the block is stored in a vector database.
 The knowledge vectors of all texts collectively constitute the knowledge vector database, facilitating the subsequent RAG process.